-The Russian ruble (sometimes spelt ‘rouble’) is the official currency of the Russian Federation and the 17th most traded globally, accounting for an average daily volume of US$58 billion in 2016.
-While a form of the ruble was first introduced in the 13th century, the modern ruble was issued by the Bank of Russia in 1991 after the collapse of the Soviet Union.
+The Russian ruble (sometimes spelt ‘rouble’) is the official currency of the Russian Federation and the 17th most traded globally, accounting for an average daily volume of $72 billion in 2019.1 While a form of the ruble was first introduced in the 13th century, the modern ruble was issued by the Bank of Russia in 1991 after the collapse of the Soviet Union.
 It was redenominated between 1999 and 2001 as a result of rising inflation.
-The rate chosen was 1 to 1000 – meaning one newly issued ruble note was equivalent to 1000 of its older counterparts.
+The rate chosen was 1 to 1000 – meaning one newly-issued ruble note was equivalent to 1000 of its older counterparts.

 Indian rupee (INR)

 India’s economy is one of the fastest growing in the world, having averaged 7.1% annual GDP growth between 1998 and 2017.
-It is currently the sixth largest economy in the world, with a GDP of $2.6 trillion.
+It is currently the sixth largest economy, with an estimated nominal GDP for 2021 set at $3.05 trillion.

 Chinese renminbi (CNH)

 The country’s GDP grew by an average of 9.1% annually between 1998 and 2017.
-China is currently the world’s second largest national economy with a GDP of $12 trillion according to both the IMF and World Bank.
-However, critics have suggested that this growth has been fuelled by the country’s monetary policies, which they claim have kept its currency undervalued against the dollar and other major currencies – making its exports more competitive and enabling it to maintain a trade surplus with other major economies.
+China is currently the world’s second largest national economy in nominal GDP terms, with an IMF estimation setting it at $16.6 trillion in 2021.
+However, critics have suggested that this growth has been fueled by the country’s monetary policies, which they claim have kept its currency undervalued against the dollar and other major currencies – making its exports more competitive and enabling it to maintain a trade surplus with other major economies.

 The renminbi was pegged against the dollar from 1994 to 2005, meaning its exchange rate was controlled by the PBoC.
 Research by the European Central Bank (ECB) suggests that a similar peg continued unofficially until at least 2010.
-While the PBoC now states that it will allow the renminbi to appreciate against a basket of major currencies over the next few years, with a view to allowing it to float freely in the future, many analysts believe that China continues to exert significant control over the currency’s valuation.
-This, coupled with changing US interest rates and economic policies under US President Donald Trump, has led to significant fluctuations in the value of USD/CNH over the last few years.
+While the PBoC now states that the renminbi is allowed to float in response to market dynamics, many analysts believe that China continues to exert significant control over the currency’s valuation.

 South African rand (ZAR)